ericdequ/contechnews/data/blog/tutorials/mastering_synchro_the_ultimate_guide_to_4d_construction_scheduling.md

 ## Introduction

 Welcome to the world of 4D construction scheduling with Synchro!
-In this comprehensive guide, we'll take you through the ins and outs of leveraging Synchro to create dynamic, data-driven project schedules that go beyond traditional timelines.
+In this comprehensive guide, well take you through the ins and outs of leveraging Synchro to create dynamic, data-driven project schedules that go beyond traditional timelines.

 ## Table of Contents